verbb/formie/docs/template-guides/cached-forms.md

 </html>
 ```

-### Refreshing CSRF Token
+### Refreshing CSRF Token and Captchas
 Whilst the form will now be cached, this will cause issues with Formie's CSRF token, which is also cached.
 This needs to be unique per-request, so we need a method of being able to update this.
+Similarly, some captchas that rely on the output for the form will fail.
+Notably the JavaScript captcha and the Duplicate captcha, as their content will be cached.

-Continue reading the next section for a more detailed explanation.
+Continue reading the next section for a more detailed explanation and how to handle refreshing this information dynamically.

 ## Static Caching
 It's quite commonplace to implement full-page static caching on sites.
 For Craft, we highly recommend the [Blitz](https://plugins.craftcms.com/blitz) plugin, but you can use any number of methods to statically cache your pages.

-However, caching the form for every visitor poses an issue for Formie's CSRF tokens used to verify the integrity of form submissions.
+However, caching the form for every visitor poses an issue for Formie's CSRF tokens and captchas used to verify the integrity of form submissions and spam submissions.
 Indeed, this problem will be the same for any form on your site.
-To get around this, you'll need to implement a way to refresh the CSRF input in your forms through JavaScript.
+To get around this, you'll need to implement a way to refresh these tokens in your forms through JavaScript.

-Let's take a look at an example in action.
+Let's take a look at some examples in action.

+### CSRF Token

 ```twig
 {% set form = craft.formie.forms.handle('contactForm').one() %}